 Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent research.

 On completion, students should have developed instrumental or vocal performance skills and self-confidence to the level required for professional performance, have widened their knowledge of repertoire and style, have acquired appropriate skills in research and writing, and be able to apply experience gained in the course to the community as leading musicians.

 In addition to the above, students completing the orchestral studies stream will be better prepared for a career in the highly specialised area of orchestral performance.

 If the applicant can demonstrate that they have undertaken a unit equivalent to APG5836 (Directed reading in music), APG5840 (Research project in musicology or ethnomusicology), APG5161 (Research project in orchestral studies 1) or APG5162 (Research project in orchestral studies 2) at level five and that this unit has not been used to take out a degree or an award of any kind, credit may be considered on a case-by-case basis.
 Units completed more than 10 years prior to application for admission will not be granted credit unless otherwise determined by the Associate Dean (Graduate Research) of the Faculty of Arts.

 For all candidature rules and other important information for research master's candidates refer to the Handbook for Research Master's DegreesHandbook for Research Master's Degrees (http://www.monash.edu/migr/research-degrees/handbook/masters).

-Students must seek approval from the course coordinator if they wish to enrol in a unit/s from the above list which is not in their stream.
+* Students must seek approval from the course coordinator if they wish to enrol in a unit/s which is not in their stream.